andremano/online-core/docs/source/mono-vs-multi.rst

 .. important::
    **Resources.**
-   You will require the latest LTR version of LTR version of `QGIS <https://qgis.org/en/site/forusers/download.html>`_, plus the dataset `mono_bi_temporal_classification.zip <data-mono-multi_>`_ which you can download from CANVAS.
+   You will require the latest LTR version of LTR version of `QGIS <https://qgis.org/en/site/forusers/download.html>`_, plus the dataset `mono_bi_temporal_classification.zip <data-mono-multi_>`_.
 When you unzip the dataset, you will find the following directories and files:

    + **Landsat** -  Images from the Lansat-TM, from 2010-06-23: